 1/2 cup vegetable oil

 Preheat oven to 350.
-Line a muffin tin with cupcake liners and set aside.
+Grease and flour a 8.5 inch x 4 inch loaf pan and set aside.

-Bake for 15-18 minutes or until a toothpick inserted in the center comes out clean.
+Pour batter into loaf pan and bake in preheated oven for about 50 minutes, or until a toothpick inserted into the center comes out clean.

 To make the candied orange slices, wash and dry the orange thoroughly.
 Cut the orange in half lengthwise, then use a sharp knife to make very thin slices of orange.
 Poke out any seeds using a toothpick.
 Combine the sugar and water in a medium saucepan over medium-high heat.
 Heat the mixture until the sugar dissolves.
 Add the orange slices to the mixture so that they are in a single layer, reduce the heat to medium-low and let simmer about 20 minutes, turning the slices at least once so both sides are candied.
 Remove from the heat.
 Let air-dry on a cooling rack (place some paper towels underneath the rack to catch the syrup drips) until ready to garnish.